 Millions of people who voted Leave did not vote for Theresa May’s hard Brexit.

-We can’t know for certain, but more recent polling could be used to show this—if “hard Brexit” is defined as prioritising immigration control over free trade.
-A majority of Leave voters probably still support this.
+We can’t know for certain.
+More recent polling could be used to show this—if being against a “hard Brexit” is defined as prioritising free trade over immigration control.

 “There were also millions of people who voted Leave but did not vote for Theresa May's hard Brexit”